TEF

 Step 02 — Where response is inadequate

-Regulatory authority submission
+Regulatory authority submission — domestic and international

 Step 03 — Where further warranted